chk1994/first-report/tool_assessment.md

 ## DevOps Tools

 Our project will use [Ansible](https://www.ansible.com/) to ensure that our remote servers are all set up with the same configuration.
+[This doc](https://docs.ansible.com/ansible/2.5/user_guide/intro_getting_started.html) will help us with setting up.

 ## Security Tools

+To scan our web application for vulnerabilities like XSS, we will use [Metaspolit](https://www.metasploit.com/) and [Arachni](http://www.arachni-scanner.com/).

+To scan our PHP code for vulnerabilities and weaknesses related to security, [phpcs-security-audit](https://github.com/FloeDesignTechnologies/phpcs-security-audit) will be used.

-Our project will use [Metaspolit](https://www.metasploit.com/) and [Arachni](http://www.arachni-scanner.com/) to scan our web application, as well as [phpcs-security-audit](https://github.com/FloeDesignTechnologies/phpcs-security-audit) to scan our PHP code for vulnerabilities.
-We would also use [Synk](https://github.com/Snyk/) to integrate easily with our Github repo find & fix known vulnerabilities in open-source dependencies.
+To find and fix known vulnerabilities in open-source dependencies, we would also use [Synk](https://github.com/Snyk/) that can be integrated easily with our Github repo

 We can also consider using [BDD-Security](https://www.continuumsecurity.net/bdd-security/) to launch automated scans with specific scenarios/ claims we want to keep.